 - The courses are not appropriate for your chosen Ambrose Seminary program. - You have completed more courses than the maximum allowed by the program or institution. - The course does not meet the minimum grade requirements for transfer courses. - The institution where the course was taken does not meet accreditation standards for transfer credit.
 See Conditions of Transfer below for more detailed information.

-Current Students
+Current Students: Letters of Permission

 With a Letter of Permission, degree-seeking students may take courses at other properly accredited institutions for transfer into a degree program.
 Such permission is subject to approval by the Registrar.
 You can request a Letter of Permission through the Office of the Registrar.
 In order to meet approval for a Letter of Permission, you must have earned at least 15 credits at Ambrose, with a cumulative GPA or 2.0 or higher.
-If you are currently under Academic Probation you are ineligible for Letters of Permission.
+If you are currently under Academic Probation, you are ineligible for Letters of Permission.
 Without special permission, you cannot take more courses as a visiting student in a regular semester than the number of credits you are taking at Ambrose University in a regular semester.
 You must observe our residency and graduation requirements if you plan to graduate from Ambrose University.
 Once you receive a final grade for a course taken at another institution, you must request that an official transcript be sent directly to the Office of the Registrar at Ambrose.

-Conditions of Transfer
+Conditions of Transfer and Letters of Permission

-If you want to transfer credits, take note of the following:
+Students wishing to transfer credits or obtain Letters of Permission should take note of the following: